-A. The registration site will open on April 1st.
-Invitations will be sent to prior attendees and individuals who have signed up for our mailing lists.
+A. We typically try to open registration by March 15th each year.
+We send invitations to prior attendees and individuals who have signed up for our mailing lists and send out a post card mailer for those we home addresses for.
 Watch this site and our Facebook page for additional information as the conference approaches.

 Note: Registrants who are submitting manuscripts for either the contest or workshop critique must submit via the registration site by May 1st. ( the number of critiques are limited, so it’s advisable to register early.)

 Pre-registered conferees need only sign-in and pick up a conferee packet.
 It’s also possible to register at walk-in registration.
 Sign-ups for food functions must be in by noon Friday.

 Walk-in registration starts at 8:30 a.m. on Friday, the first day of the conference.

 Q. Can I pick up my pre-registration or do walk-in registration later in the day or on the second or third day?

 A. Yes, the registration table is staffed the entire first day, and most of the second day.
 Even the third day there’s usually someone there.